DataDog/documentation/content/en/cloud_cost_management/google_cloud.md

 ## Overview

-To use Google Cloud Cost Management in Datadog, you must configure the [Google Cloud Platform Integration][12] and set up the [detailed usage cost][13] billing export for your desired billing account.
+To use Google Cloud Cost Management in Datadog, you must:
-Additionally, the Google Cloud Platform Datadog Integration Service Account must have the [necessary permissions][13] configured to interact with Google Cloud Storage and BigQuery.
+1. Configure the [Google Cloud Platform Integration][12]
+2. Set up the [detailed usage cost][13] with the necessary permissions (Google Service APIs, export project access, and BigQuery Dataset access)
+3. Create or select a [Google Cloud Storage bucket][15] with the necessary permissions (Bucket access)

 ## Setup